vecnatechnologies/clydepm/README.rst

 Issues and Improvements
 =======================

-* Understand dependencies for already built/versioned packages
-* Build Avoidance for local packages
-* Make version master behave better
-* If a package is cloned from git, but is broken/empty/missing config.yaml, the message is cryptic
-* Per variant include files.
-Or replace: somehow replaces header file
-* Per variant CFLAGS.
-Useful for selective including, or configuration
-* Clean actually works
-* Bug: Having same named files in two variants causes problems
-* Major: Create nicely formatted makefiles
-* Major: create json compile database for tools
-* Major: Create .ycm_extra.conf (maybe unnecessary if compilation database is available
-* Auto generation of various  skeletons (docs, gitignore)
-* Think about how variant=test propagates through packages
+* Supporting variou backends besides gerrit
+* Friendly defaults and configuration options
+* More generic concept of platforms
+* Merge clyde clyde2 and properly deprecate clyde
-* Ability to run tests on real hardware (clyde test --variant rtems might do something special.
-Maybe there should be per project test runners)
+* Ability to run tests on real hardware (clyde test --variant rtems might do something specil)